The best free (and paid) sites for stock photos

 • Stocksnap.io is another site with high resolution free images for you to download and reuse!
 All images are under a Creative Commons CC0 license, which means they can be reused and repurposed without any attribution requirements.

-• Flickr has billions — with a b — of images, but many of these are shared by their once-massive community and the site is less curated than others on our list.
+• Flickr has billions β€” with a b β€” of images, but many of these are shared by their once-massive community and the site is less curated than others on our list.
 This means that you’ll need to check licensing carefully.

-• FoodiesFeed.
-Okay, we’re getting a little niche here, but if you’re looking for free images of food, this site has you covered.
+• FoodiesFeed Okay, we’re getting a little niche here, but if you’re looking for free images of food, this site has you covered.

 • Negative Space is another source of beautiful, curated and free images for you to reuse.

 • Life of pix is another great photo library from the LEEROY agency.
-They also go out of their way to celebrate their contributing photographers with ‘photographer of the week,’ which we love.
+It goes out of its way to celebrate its contributing photographers with β€˜photographer of the week,’ which we love.

 • Freerange is a little different, and has photos and illustrations for free reuse.